Golf Croquet playing guides which are worthy of a fresh look each new season,

 Jump shot - A shot where the ball is hit hard into the ground, causing it to jump up and over another ball or even the hoop.
 Please don’t try this until you have sufficient expertise and please practise off the lawns.

-Nestle - Synonymous with "to jaws" or “put it in the jaws” but also used to describe placing a ball close to an opponent's to make it difficult to play without faulting.
+Synonymous with 'to jaws' or 'put it in the jaws' but also used to describe placing a ball close to an opponent's to make it difficult to play without

 Promote - To cause a partner ball to move to an advantageous position for its next turn.
 Knocking it forward to a better position.